Keeping the school community safe

 In addition to this, throughout the curriculum children are taught how to stay safe, including online.
 Click here for our page all about staying safe online or here to find out more about safeguarding within the school's curriculum.

-Mrs. Burke is the Designated Teacher for Children who are looked After (CLA) & Mrs Hurt is the Designated Governor for Children who are looked After (CLA).
+Mr. Maddams is the Designated Teacher for Children who are Looked After (CLA) & TBC is the Designated Governor for Children who are Looked After (CLA).

 Use this form if you're worried or concerned about something at school or at home.
 By using the form below you are informing a trusted adult within school of your concern.
 This may be any form of bullying - face to face or online, an email or other message that is suspicious or rude, offensive online chat or a website that has made you feel upset or uncomfortable or anything else that you need to report.